Community Outreach and Engagement

 - Researchers can reach out to the Analytics Core of the Masonic Institute of the Developing Brain (MIDB) for assistance with projects related to the developing brain.

-I am a third-year PhD student in the Division of Biostatistics.
+I am a PhD student in the Division of Biostatistics.
 My current research interests center on leveraging data from both randomized controlled trials and observational settings to make more generalizable and robust conclusions when evaluating treatment effectiveness.
 I am also engaged in multiple collaborations with biomedical investigators across the University of Minnesota, including in pediatric obesity medicine.
 I decided to go into biostatistics because of its focus on real-world impact.
 I decided to join BCOE because I’m excited about sharing the field of biostatistics with others!

 The field of Biostatistics is a great fit for me because there are so many opportunities where I can work on the intersection between mathematics and statistical modeling with the biomedical sciences.
 Indeed, a large number of my interdisciplinary projects are related to psychology and psychiatry.
 I joined this committee because I am passionate about broadening the impact of our work and working with the public schools to inspire them toward a career in public health.